New Payroll Initiators

 New Hire ISR

-Once you have a position, you must process an ISR New Hire to put the student on payroll with your SAP org unit, cost center, etc. Be sure to select someone from Student Employment Services as PDF Document: Approver II.
+Once you have a position, you must process an ISR New Hire to put the student on payroll with your SAP org unit, cost center, etc. Be sure to select someone from University Experiential Learning as PDF Document: Approver II.
 You will receive an email from HR Shared Services notifying you that the ISR New Hire has been finalized.
 Once again, you must go to the ISR Report Log to view the final recipient comments, which is where you will find the student’s personnel number (PERNA).
 We offer examples of all ISR types including, the ISR New Hire.

 PDF Document: New Hire Checklist – this form is completely optional.
 The form is designed to make certain that the ISR Initiator has all necessary information needed for completing the New Hire ISR.
 Note, an ISR document cannot be saved once started.
 For this reason, it is extremely helpful to have the checklist completed by the student and/or hiring supervisor prior to starting the ISR.
 It is a useful tool and absolutely optional.